SkriptInsight/SkriptInsight/README.md

 ## Project delays

 Since this project is being worked on my free-time and only being powered by my motivation, it will obviously take a while.
-Even more so because issue #16 is a block issue that causes an unrecoverable crash.
+Even more so because issue #16 is a blocking issue.